 Nancy has been part of the Ohav family for 18 years.
 As executive Director, she oversees the synagogue’s daily operations — member services, facilities/maintenance, safety and security, technology, human resources, grant submissions, finance and communications.
 Nancy is also the staff liaison to the Board of Trustees.
-She is a member of both the North American Association of Synagogue Executives (NAASE) and Ohav’s Life and Legacy Committee.
+She is a member of both the North American Association of Synagogue Executives (NAASE) and Ohav Shalom’s Life and Legacy Committee.
 Her rich experience benefits Ohav Shalom as well as the greater Jewish community.
 Her door is always open to congregant and community inquiries.
-Outside of Ohav, Nancy volunteers at her children’s elementary and dance schools.
-She resides in Clifton Park with her husband, Frank, and their three children, Silvio (12.5), Nina (11) and Giancarlo (7.5).
+Outside of Ohav, Nancy stays extremely busy where she resides in Clifton Park with her husband, Frank, and their three children, Silvio (12.5), Nina (11) and Giancarlo (7.5).